FirelyTeam/firely-docs/mappingengine/start.rst

 Running transformations
 -----------------------

-Once you have setup the .Net FHIR Mapping Engine, you can start running your transformations.
+Once you have setup the .Net FHIR Mapping Engine, you can start :ref:`setup_transforms`.

-Alternatively, you can try the .Net FHIR mapping engine in our public test sandbox: https://vonk.fire.ly/R4.
+Alternatively, you can try the .Net FHIR mapping engine in our public test sandbox: https://vonk.fire.ly/R3.
 The rest of the documentation will be using the public sandbox as a point of reference.